If you have had unprotected sex, or your contraception has failed, you could be at risk of getting pregnant.

 Talk to your GP, Family Planning Clinic or pharmacist about the best emergency contraception option (morning after pill) for you.

-Since 1 July 2017, medical card holders can get emergency contraception directly from a pharmacy, free of charge, without having to go to their GP for a prescription.
+Medical card holders can get emergency contraception directly from a pharmacy, free of charge, without having to go to their GP for a prescription.

 What is emergency contraception (morning after pill)?

 - You can use emergency contraception (a pill) if you want to avoid an unplanned pregnancy.